Royal Ethiopian Regiment: Unit disbanded

-Dunmore's Ethiopian Regiment was formed under white officers and noncommissioneds, although it is probable that some of the black recruits later became sergeants.

 Nothing is known of Tye's activities until he returned to New Jersey.
 He took part in the Battle of Monmouth in June 1778, and for the next two year was the Black Loyalist guerrilla leader called "Colonel" Tye.
 He led the Black Brigade, which served with the Loyalist Queen's Rangers in defending British-held New York in the winter of 1779.
 Tye led numerous raids in Monmouth County, New Jersey, disrupting American supply lines, capturing rebel officers, and killing suspected Patriot leaders.
 He died in 1780 of tetanus from a bullet wound in his last raid.